smx-smx/KodiSharp/README.md

 ### Samples
 You can load the TestPlugin project for a working sample.

-On Windows you can also try the SpeechRecognizerPlugin project, which is an example of speech recognition inside a Kodi Addon
+On Windows you can also try the SpeechRecognizerPlugin project, which is an example of speech recognition inside a Kodi Addon.
+Note that the speech recognition API uses the UWP APIs, and requires that you have enabled speech services.
+On Windows 10, you can do that from the privacy menu in the modern control panel.

 ## Debugging
 First of all, target kodi.exe as the process we want to debug